 Arthur Nash, a Cincinnati tailor, used his near-bankrupt business as a "guinea pig" on which to test the formula.
 The business came to life and made a fortune for its owners.
 It is still thriving, although Mr. Nash has gone.
 The experiment was so unique that newspapers and magazines, gave it more than a million dollars' worth of laudatory publicity.
-The secret was passed on to Stuart Austin Wier, of Dallas, Texas, He was

 The secret was passed on to Stuart Austin Wier, of Dallas, Texas.
-He was ready for it - so ready that he gave up his profession and studied law.
+He was ready for it-so ready that he gave up his profession and studied law.
 Did he succeed?
 That story is told too.